starwit/sae-redis-writer/README.md

-# SAE-redis-writer
+# SAE Redis Writer

+This component is part of the Starwit Awareness Engine (SAE).
+See umbrella repo here: https://github.com/starwit/vision-pipeline-k8s

-The intention of this stage is to write received SAE messages to a different redis instance.
+The intention of this stage is to write received SAE messages to a different redis/[valkey](https://valkey.io/) instance.
+This means data created by SAE can be transfered to a backend

 The following features are planned:
 - Aggregate all messages into a single output stream, therefore leaving it to the receiver to filter (this should be feasible, because messages without frame data are magnitudes smaller, see below)
 - Remove all frame data for privacy and volume reasons

+## How to Build

+See [dev readme](doc/DEV_README.md) for build instructions.

 ## TLS
 If TLS is enabled in the settings the Redis client will perform mutual TLS with the Redis server. \